kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - vscode-internal-26938-beta.beta01.cloud.kavia.ai (configured for dev and preview)

 Scripts:
-- npm run dev            -> uses vite.config.js (port 3000 or PORT/--port)
+- npm run dev            -> uses vite.config.js (port 3000 or PORT/--port).
+If port is busy, dev will fall back to an open port to avoid exiting.
-- npm run dev:port       -> sets PORT=3000 explicitly (optional)
+- npm run dev:port       -> sets PORT=3000 explicitly (optional).
+If 3000 is busy, dev will fall back to another port.
-- npm run preview        -> vite preview (same host/port rules as dev)
+- npm run preview        -> vite preview (strict on specified port; will fail if port is busy).
-- npm run preview:port   -> sets PORT=3000 explicitly for preview (optional)
+- npm run preview:port   -> sets PORT=3000 explicitly for preview (optional).
+If 3000 is busy, preview will fail (by design).
 - npm run build:tizen    -> builds to ./dist (no packaging)
 - npm run package:tizen  -> creates app.wgt at project root without requiring system 'zip'
 - npm run build-and-package:tizen -> build then package in one command

 Quick checks:
 - Verify readiness:
+  # If running with dev and 3000 is busy, Vite may choose the next open port (3001+).
+  # Check the terminal banner for the chosen port.
   curl -fsS http://127.0.0.1:${PORT:-3000}/healthz || echo "not ready"
 - Run on preview env port 3001 (non-interactive, stable and will not self-restart): npm run dev -- --host 0.0.0.0 --port 3001